 After understanding the co-evolution between methods and tools, I began to think more seriously about which aspect I could have more contribution.
 I found that if I decide to directly reform the education system, not only is the speed of iteration and scaling slow, but the time between making the reform and seeing the effect is also longer, and the problems I will face in the process will be more political.
 On the other hand, tools iterate and scale faster, the cost is lower, the effect can be seen immediately when people start using the tool, and the problems I will face are more about design and engineering, which are both things I’m good at.
 So by the end of 2019, I gradually switched my focus on the tools aspect.
 I wanted to know how organizations like Notion and Dynamicland created tools that augment human intellectual activity.

-After gathering tons of information from the internet and actually talking to people who work in Notion and Dynamicland, I realized that the goal of both organizations is to accomplish the vision of a person called Douglas Engelbart.
-That was the time I found out that Engelbart was the pioneer of modern computers, the internet, and human-computer interaction in the 1960s.
+After gathering tons of information from the internet and actually talking to people who work in Notion and Dynamicland, I realized that the goals of these two organizations are to fulfill the vision of computer pioneers from the 1960s.
+For example, the biggest inspiration for Notion is Douglas Engelbart, who was the pioneer of modern computers, the internet, and human-computer interaction in the 1960s.
 He even wrote a paper called Augmenting human intellect: A conceptual framework, which topic is exactly about how to use tools to augment human intellectual activities.
 On the other hand, I also found that Alan Kay, the co-founder of the Communications Design Group (CDG), the predecessor of Dynamicland, was arguably the father of the personal computer.
-Without Alan Kay, who pioneered a number of breakthroughs in personal computing, the modern world of technology would have gone straight back 30 years.
+Without Alan Kay, who pioneered a number of breakthroughs in personal computing with his team, the modern world of technology would have gone straight back 30 years.

 This understanding has led me to realize that organizations like Notion and Dynamicland didn’t invent amazing tools and research out of thin air.
 Their works are based on certain historical contexts, and they have inherited the ambition of the pioneers.
 So I started to devote a lot of time to the computer history with the hope of getting some inspiration to help me achieve my vision.